 Norman Worthington Conference Center: Completed in 1992, the University's beautiful conference center adjoins the Hal and Inge Marcus Pavilion and is a popular venue for area events.
 In addition to housing a large conference room that can be divided into smaller areas, the Norman Worthington Conference Center features a skylighted lobby, offices and a kitchen.
 The University's primary location for meetings, conferences and social events, it is sometimes used for the performing arts.

-Zaverl Hall: Zaverl Hall, built in 2006, contains mechanical engineering labs and maintenance and storage facilities.
+Zaverl Hall: Zaverl Hall, built in 2006 houses the Custodial and Grounds Departments.

-ACADEMIC CALENDAR 2017-18
+ACADEMIC CALENDAR 2018-19